contributed by Leanne Guenther

 - something to color with if using the B&W version,

-- You can use brass tacks ("brads") instead of glue to attach the legs if you want them to be moveable.
+- You can use brass fasteners ("brads") instead of glue to attach the legs if you want them to be moveable.

 - Print out the craft template of choice.

 - Color (if using the black and white version of the craft) and cut out the template pieces.

 - Glue the sloth together in the following order:

 - sleepy eyes and nose/mouth onto the head